Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 3. Influence of Personal Experience: Critics have noted that Jung's personal experiences and beliefs heavily influenced his theories.
 This has led to questions about the objectivity of his work.
 Source

-5. Lack of Focus on Sociocultural Factors: Some critics argue that Jungian psychology does not adequately consider sociocultural factors in human behavior.
+5. Lack of Focus on Sociocultural Factors: Some critics argue that Jungian psychology does not adequately consider sociocultural factors in human behaviour.
 They suggest that by focusing primarily on the individual's inner world, Jungian psychology neglects the influence of social and cultural factors on mental health.

 6. Potential for Misuse: The interpretive nature of Jungian psychology has led to concerns about its potential misuse.
 Critics argue that because Jungian analysis relies heavily on the interpretation of the analyst, there is a risk of misinterpretation or even abuse.